Mini-XML 4.0 Programming Manual

 Return Value

-0 on success, -1 on failure
+true on success, false on failure

 Discussion